Herkkomehtala/Review-classification-AI/README.md

-# Text classification with Tensorflow
+# Review classification with Tensorflow

 Getting useful information from source text can be time-consuming.
 However, thanks to NLP (Natural Language Processing) and machine learning, text analysis can be made much easier!